Rodney Croome: Same-sex marriage

-Croome was one of the first advocates in Australia to raise the issue of same-sex marriage circa 2004, at a time when it wasn't a popular topic of discussion both within the LGBTI community and more broadly.
+Croome was one of the first advocates in Australia to advocate for same-sex marriage in 2003, at a time when it wasn't a popular topic of discussion both within the LGBTI community and more broadly.
+In January 2004 Croome correctly predicted that the Howard Government would define marriage as a heterosexual union with the support of the Labor Opposition.
+He then went on to found Australian Marriage Equality.
 Despite opposition to the idea of marriage equality, Croome would commit the next 13 years of his life fighting for marriage equality for all Australians.
+He advocated both at a national level and at a local level, addressing local communities across Australia.
+From 2005, he advocated for state same-sex marriage laws.
+This led to the passage of a same-sex marriage law in the ACT in 2013 which was challenged by the Federal Government and overturned by the High Court after 37 couples were married under the ACT law.

 In 2010, Croome co-authored a book presenting the cases for and against marriage equality, entitled WHY vs WHY: Gay Marriage (Pantera Press).

-In 2012, Croome became the fifth National Director of Australian Marriage Equality.
-On 8 May 2013 Croome debated Patrick Langrell on Same Sex Marriage at the University of New South Wales.
-In September 2013 Rodney Croome wrote to the group Community Action Against Homophobia CAAH expressing his concerns in regards to the radical campaigning methods they use in same-sex marriage campaigns saying, "It is a double standard to demand respect for same-sex relationships without showing the same respect in return".
-Croome supports Australia's trans and intersex communities in their quest for marriage equality saying, "the marriage equality campaign must be inclusive of all loving committed couples regardless of sex, sexual orientation, gender identity or intersex status".
+In 2012, Croome became the fourth National Director of Australian Marriage Equality.
+Croome debated a number of public figures opposed to marriage equality and urged campaigners to demonstrate respect for those critical of the reform.
+Croome supported Australia's trans and intersex communities in their quest for marriage equality saying, "the marriage equality campaign must be inclusive of all loving committed couples regardless of sex, sexual orientation, gender identity or intersex status".

 In 2015, Croome released his latest book, "From This Day Forward: Marriage Equality in Australia" (Walleah Press).

 In 2015, Tasmanian Archbishop Julius Porteous distributed a political booklet titled, "Don't mess with Marriage" that advised parents to lobby MPs against same-sex marriage.
-Croome encouraged parents to submit complaints to the Tasmanian Anti-Discrimination Commissioner, stating “I urge everyone who finds it offensive and inappropriate, including teachers, parents and students, to complain to the Anti-Discrimination Commissioner, Robin Banks”.
-The ABC Media Watch program reported that Croome, along with Christine Forster, had been interviewed 32 times on the subject of same-sex marriage, in the first 12 days of August 2015.
+Croome claimed the booklet denigrated same-sex partners and encouraged parents to submit complaints to the Tasmanian Anti-Discrimination Commissioner.

-Career
+In August 2016 Croome resigned from Australian Marriage Equality to campaign against the plebiscite proposed by the Turnbull Government.
+As a spokesperson for Just.Equal Australia he successfully advocated for the Senate to vote down plebiscite legislation in December 2016.
+In 2017 he helped organise a High Court challenge against the subsequent postal survey.
+During the postal survey he campaigned for marriage equality on behalf of Tasmanians United for Marriage Equality and praised the Tasmanian Yes vote for being above the national average.